clionaderoiste/prod-deploys/README.md

 release either to other customers or for testing CSI/issue resolution - specific fixes could be tested by support and/or customers before deploying Product/design review

+The Hackton [business plan](./Business%20Plan%20-%20Dos%20Equis%20Project.docx) and [presentation notes](./Presentation.docx) also contain some more information.

 ## Technical information